 Mantras as used in Hinduism and Buddhism are sacred sounds, utterances, or words or sentences in the Sanskrit language, of which it’s believed that they have religious, magical or spiritual powers.
 Some Mantras have a specific literal meaning, but many don’t have any (semantic) meaning at all.
 Although the word Mantra is usually connected with Hinduism and Buddhism, similar practices of repeatedly uttering words or phrases can be found in Taoism, Christianity, and Shamanism, among other spiritual traditions.

-Mantras are chanted, spoken out loud, or repeated mentally.
+Mantras are chanted, spoken out loud, or repeated mentally, which is also called Japa Yoga.
 The types of Mantras and their particular functions and uses depend very much on the spiritual lineage, but notably within Tantric traditions they play an important role.
 Not only are they part of personal Tantric initiation rituals (typically given by a Tantra Master), they also serve as important spiritual tools in practices like Tantra Yoga, Chakra Awakening, and Kundalini Yoga.

 Yantras and Mantras are often found in conjunction, because sound (the Mantra) is considered an inseparable part of form (the Yantra), just as energy and matter are considered two sides of the same coin and only different aspects of universal manifestation.

 Mandalas, of Hindu and Buddhist origin, basically serve the same purposes as Yantras (and consist of the same geometrical forms, and so on) and in many definitions Yantras and Mandalas are either seen as synonyms or Yantras are considered a specific type of Mandala.